MPAN-cpu/Automation/README.md

 ## Step 0: Preparing the Assignment File

-It could either be static file to be iterated through later updates, or a file on the Cloud (such as Google Sheet).
+It could either be a static file (.csv) to be updated later, or a file on the Cloud (such as Google Sheet).
+It should at least have a column "Paper ID".

 ## Step 1: Issues Initialization